List of Coke Studio Pakistan episodes: Season 1 (2008) : Produced by Rohail Hyatt

-Season 2 (2009)
+Season 2 (2009) - Produced by Rohail Hyatt

 The second series of Coke Studio included notable differences from the first series, including the fact that the live audiences were excluded.
 The series also ran for longer, this time there were five episodes in total and in each episode there were five or more performances by the featuring artists.
 Rohail Hyatt returned as the executive producer along with Umber Hyatt as the producer of the show.
 This series also saw an increase in the number of musicians in the house band.
 The house band included, Asad Ahmed and Omran Shafique on guitars along with Kamran Zafar on bass guitars, two new members included Jaffar Zaidi on keyboards and Javed Iqbal on violin whereas Louis 'Gumby' Pinto returned on drums and on dholak was Sikander Inam.
 Other musicians included Natasha De Sousa and Saba Shabbir on backing vocals and on percussions were Babar Khanna, Waris 'Baloo' Ali and Zulfiq 'Shazee' Ahmed Khan.

 This series also featured some well known guest musicians which included, sitar player Rakae Jamil, flutist Baqir Abbas, sarangi player Gul Mohammad, Gupreet Channa on tablas and Sadiq Sameer playing the rubab.
 Also, the second season featured Ali Zafar and Strings performing for the second time at Coke Studio as they were also part of the first season.

 The second season began on 14 June 2009 and ended on the Independence Day of Pakistan, 14 August.
 Each episode was given an individual title and the titles per episode were; Individuality, Harmony, Equality, Spirit and Unity respectively.